Royal National Lifeboat Institution: New services for the new century

 The RNLI made a study of its operations during the 1990s and concluded that little more could be done to save people after accidents at sea, but there was scope to reduce the number of accidents happening.
 This entailed establishing some new services that do not directly involve traditional lifeboats stationed around the coast.
 A 'Sea Safety' campaign produces various short guides with advice and safety information for different types of user such as divers, sailors and users of personal water craft.
 'Sea Check' volunteers also provide inspections and advice for leisure boat owners.

 Attention was also paid to people on beaches.
 The RNLI started to provide lifeguards on certain beaches in May 2001.
 By the end of the decade, the service was provided at 100 beaches and more than 10,000 people were being given aid each year.
 2001 also saw the first lifeboat stations established on inland waters.
 Enniskillen Lifeboat Station on Lough Erne was opened in May 2001 and several stations were established on the River Thames in 2002.

 Migrant crisis

-From 2021, the RNLI was criticised for its actions during the European migrant crisis as lifeboats were called upon by H.M.
-Coastguard (as are all lifeboat launches) to rescue migrants attempting to cross the English Channel in small boats.
-The British government praised the RNLI's 'vital work' but politician Nigel Farage referred to the organisation as a 'taxi service' for human trafficking gangs.
+From 2021, the RNLI was criticised for its actions during the English Channel migrant crisis as lifeboats were called upon by HM Coastguard (as are all lifeboat launches) to rescue migrants attempting to cross the English Channel in small boats.
+The British government praised the RNLI's 'vital work' but in 2021 politician Nigel Farage referred to the organisation as being used as a "taxi service for illegal trafficking gangs".
 The public response was a 3,000% rise in daily donations and a 270% increase in people viewing the RNLI website's volunteering opportunities page after the chief executive disclosed the verbal abuse received by volunteers from members of the public.
 In 2024, the RNLI launched 114 times to small boats, considering this as part of their compassionate service, but which represented just over 1% of their call-outs nationally and saved the lives of 58 migrants, children among them.
+In an unprecedented development in September 2026, with migrants launching from further west in France, migrants were assisted by the RNLI at sea south of the Isle of Wight, but the RNLI was refused landing permission in Portsmouth or Southampton, and landed the migrants at Eastney instead.
+They were met by a large body of protestors and police.